crotger/django-vagrant/README.md

     laptop$ vagrant up --no-provision

+Note, this step pulls the usep_app from github into a temporary location.
+It will be moved, in the next script, to its proper destination (which doesn't exist yet at this point).

 ####2.
-Clone specific repository for USEP.
-This will be done in the original provisioning as soon as the repository is made public.
-Until then...

-    laptop$ cd ./to_copy
-    laptop$ git clone https://bitbucket.org/bul/projects-usep_app.git ./usep_app

-Use your own username & password.

-The usep_app will be moved, in the next script, to its proper destination (which doesn't exist yet at this point).

-####3.
 Create the virtual environment within the Vagrant Box

-    laptop$ cd ..
     laptop$ vagrant ssh
+    vagrant@precise64:~$ pwd
+    /home/vagrant
-    vagrant$ source /home/vagrant/envs/env_projects/bin/activate
+    vagrant$ source ./envs/env_projects/bin/activate

 If this works your prompt should be [env-prj].
 Now run the script to install django and the create the django 'super project'.
 This can be your second coffee break.

     [env-prj]vagrant$ source ./provision/virtual.sh

+At this point you should be in a 'projects' directory:

+    [env_prj]vagrant:~/LibraryEnvironment/projects$ pwd
+    /home/vagrant/LibraryEnvironment/projects

 At this point if you run

     [env-prj]vagrant$ tree

  You should get the following output (only two levels shown):
-(assuming you are in /home/vagrant/LibraryEnvironment/projects)

     .
     |-- manage.py